Metro (Liverpool City Region): Vehicles

 Metro buses are to be painted in a livery of yellow, grey and black with prominent 'Metro' fleetnames. £26.1 million of City Region Sustainable Transport Settlement funding was announced to have been set aside for the purchase of up to 100 battery electric double decker buses for use on Metro services in September 2024.
 This was followed with the first of 46 Alexander Dennis Enviro200 MMCs, branded in Metro livery, entering service with Arriva North West ahead of the first round of franchising in December 2024.

 In February 2025, the LCRCA announced that an order had been placed for 58 Alexander Dennis Enviro400EV battery electric double-deckers, ordered separately from the Sustainable Transport Settlement fund, and by September 2025, 108 electric buses had been ordered by the LCRCA.
+Further deliveries made prior to the launch of the first franchises on 6 September included 109 Alexander Dennis Enviro200 MMCs and 50 Wright StreetDeck Electroliners, with further deliveries of Alexander Dennis Enviro400 MMCs, Enviro200 MMCs and Enviro100EVs and 144 more Wrightbus buses due to be delivered for the later franchises.

-Prior to the franchising announcement, the LCRCA took delivery of 20 Metro-specification and 'publicly-owned' Alexander Dennis Enviro400FCEV fuel cell buses in November 2022, which were to be operated on contract from the LCRCA by both Stagecoach Merseyside and South Lancashire and Arriva North West on service 10A between Liverpool, Knowsley and St Helens.
-The first of these buses began entering service with Arriva in May 2023, however before a stable supply of green hydrogen was found and a battery refit was performed by manufacturers Alexander Dennis, the bus fleet remained mostly out of service with both operators until mid-2024.
+Prior to franchising, the LCRCA took delivery of 20 Metro specification and 'publicly owned' Alexander Dennis Enviro400FCEV fuel cell buses in November 2022, which were to be operated on contract from the LCRCA by both Stagecoach Merseyside and South Lancashire and Arriva North West on service 10A between Liverpool, Knowsley and St Helens.
+The first of these buses began entering service with Arriva in May 2023, however issues with the supply of green hydrogen fuel meant that between 2023 and early 2024, the bus fleet remained mostly out of service, and despite some briefly re-entering service after both the finding of a stable supply of green hydrogen and a battery refit in mid-2024, it was announced in December 2025 that the buses were to be converted to battery electric power.